MicrosoftDocs/azure-devops-docs/docs/organizations/security/manage-tokens-namespaces.md

 Enter `az devops security permission namespace list` to list the namespaces defined for your organization or on-premises server.

 > [!NOTE]
 > Some namespaces listed are deprecated and should not be used.
-For a list of deprecated namespaces, see the [Deprecated and read-only namespaces](#deprecated-namespaces) section later in this article.
+For a list of deprecated namespaces, see the [Namespace reference, Deprecated and read-only namespaces](namespace-reference.md#deprecated-namespaces).

 > [!div class="tabbedCodeSnippets"]